baderzone/HFpEF_2020/Data/README.md

+# Reads and sample info
-This folder will contain the raw reads and sample information for HFpEF analysis
+This folder will contain the read counts from HTSeq and sample information for HFpEF analysis